TheSilvered/nest/docs/tutorials/c-lib-tutorial.md

 !!!note
-    In Windows, even though the library is compiled as a `.dll` you should change the extension to `.cnest` as that is the standard for Nest C libraries.
+    In Windows, even though the library is compiled as a `.dll` you should change the extension to `.cnest` to allow the `.nest` wrapper to be cross-platform.